Rimjhim-Saha/WeatherDataRecorder/README.txt

 Rimjhim Saha
 Date of Submission: 19th July 2025
 This project is submitted as part of the internship module under the guidance of YBI Foundation.
+Acknowledgment: Thanks to [@YBIFoundation](https://github.com/YBIFoundation) for providing guidance and learning resources.